frap/la_trocha/posts/toledo.md

 Title: Toledo
 Author: Gas
 Date: 2025-03-22
-Tags: touristic, castillo, knights armour, monastry
+Tags: touristic, castillo, knights armour, monastry, Toldeo

 Toledo is where the best armour for aspiring knights can be found.
 Also if you want a sword then this is your place.